When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 Explore a Rainbow of Umbrellas

 Just around the corner from ‘Fil’ lies the regularly ‘instagrammed’ Umbrella Street (Hacı Tahsin Street).
-Whilst the name perhaps speaks for itself, this permanent installation is a regularly photographed part of Istanbul and worth a visit if you’re nearby.
+Whilst the name perhaps speaks for itself, this permanent installation is regularly photographed and in terms of what to see in Istanbul, is definitely one.

 12pm: Lunch At Karaköy Çorba Evi